Shashankdotio/IELTS-tips/README.md

 - **(If asked about passport):**
   - Here is my passport which I used for registration, please take a look at it.
 - **(What is your full name):**
-  - My full name is Bruce Wayne, please call me by my first name, Bruce.
+  - My full name is Shashank Kamble, please call me by my first name, Shashank.

 - I live in Mumbai along with my parents.
 We are a family of four members.
-My father is a Business man, and my mother works at the PRESS.
+My father is a Government officer, and my mother works at the radio.
 I have a younger sister; she is in the 3rd grade.

 - I am studying Computer Science at the University of Mumbai.
 I plan to pursue a Master’s degree in the United States or the UK, with a focus on Data Science.